rmaniego/catalog/README.md

 Maguro can now be used on your Python projects through PyPi by running pip command on a Python-ready environment.

-pip install maguro --upgrade
+`pip install maguro --upgrade`

 Current version is 1.1.0, but more updates are coming soon.
-Installing it will also install required packages including requests.

 This is compatible with Python version 3.9 or with the latest.

 ### package import
 `from maguro import Maguro`